MLB on TBS: 2022–present: National postseason and Tuesday night games

 On September 24, 2020, it was announced that Turner Sports had renewed its rights through 2028 (aligned with the conclusion of Fox's most recent extension).
-A major change in the contract is the replacement of TBS's late-season Sunday games with a new primetime game on Tuesday nights beginning in the 2022 season.
-Most of the existing postseason broadcasting arrangements remain in place, with TBS holding rights to two Division Series and the Championship Series for one league annually, and games no longer siphoned to MLB Network (the channel will instead hold the Spanish-language rights to all games aired in English by Turner).
+A major change in the contract is the replacement of TBS's late-season Sunday games with a new primetime game on most Tuesday nights beginning in the 2022 season (each season there were 26 games, up from the previous contract of 13).
+Most of the existing postseason broadcasting arrangements remain in place, however it lost its wild card game to ESPN (due to its renewal and expansion of the wild card series round), with TBS holding rights to two Division Series and the Championship Series for one league annually, and games no longer siphoned to MLB Network (the channel will instead hold the Spanish-language rights to all games aired in English by Turner).
 Turner Sports is also receiving additional digital rights for Bleacher Report and "additional WarnerMedia platforms".
 The value of the contract was reported to have increased to $535 million per-season.

-In the first season of the new deal, TBS aired 26 games.
+During the final month of the 2024 Major League Baseball season, TBS' sister network TruTV will air MLB Race to the Pennant on Tuesday nights.
+The show will feature a whip-around format hosted by Alanna Rizzo and Yonder Alonso.
+MLB Tuesday will also air doubleheaders the final three weeks of the season.
+One of the doubleheaders will feature one game instead on TruTV, marking the first time the network has aired a regular season MLB game in full.

 Viewers and ratings

 Scheduling

-TBS typically begins game coverage with the pregame show MLB on Deck, followed 37 or 38 minutes later by the first pitch of the first game.
-Each day's coverage ends with Inside MLB (which is formatted similarly to sister network TNT's Inside the NBA).
+TBS typically begins game coverage with the pregame show MLB on TBS Leadoff (formerly MLB on Deck), followed 37 or 38 minutes later by the first pitch of the first game.
+Each day's coverage ends with MLB on TBS Closer (formerly Inside MLB, which is formatted similarly to sister network TNT's Inside the NBA).
 TBS does not show commercial breaks after the third and sixth innings (and also after the ninth inning, if the game goes into extra innings).
 Instead, it airs a "Game Break", which gives the studio host and analysts more airtime (similar to what is done for British television coverage of an American sporting event).
-The studio shows originate from Studio J at Turner Sports's headquarters in Atlanta, which is also used for TNT's NBA coverage.
+The studio shows originate from Studio D at TNT Sports's headquarters in Atlanta, which is also the home for TNT's NBA and NHL coverage.